CloudEngineHub/homer/REAL.md

 ---

-### 4. Camera Setup (Calibration)
+### 4. One-Time Camera Setup (Calibration)

-To enable accurate multi-view point clouds as in our setup, you must calibrate the RealSense cameras mounted on the robot base.
+To enable accurate multi-view point clouds as in our setup, you must do a one-time calibration procedure to get the extrinsics of the RealSense cameras mounted on the robot base.

+NOTE: If you move the camera mounts at any point, you will need to re-calibrate.

 #### Step-by-Step Instructions